 Superzoom Lenses Benefits and Disadvantages

-I’m sure that many of you reading this are likely to own, or have owned in the past what is commonly described as a ‘superzoom’ lens.
+I'm sure that many of you reading this are likely to own, or have owned in the past what is commonly described as a ‘superzoom’ lens.
 These lenses typically cover a very wide focal range.
-The most popular supezooms are wide to long telephoto lenses and most of the leading camera and lens manufacturers will produce them.
-You might be familiar with superzooms such as the Canon 18-200 and similar lenses offered by third party manufacturers like the Tamron 18-270, Tamron 16-300 etc. Then there are ‘telezoom’ lenses at around 70-200mm, and finally ‘super telezoom’ lenses commonly ending at 300 to 400mm.
-The amount of ‘effective reach’ depends on whether the lens is mounted to a crop sensor or full frame camera.
+The most popular super zooms are wide to long telephoto lenses and most of the leading camera and lens manufacturers will produce them.
+Then there are ‘telezoom’ lenses which typically start at around 70mm or 100mm, commonly ending at 300 to 400mm.
+There are both advantages and disadvantages in owning these lenses.

 Superzooms have always had something of a poor reputation.
 They're generally regarded as a jack of all trades and master of none.
 This is because they are inherently compromised by their ambitious design.
 It's difficult (and expensive) to optimise a lens for sharpness when the glass elements have to cover a wide range.
 For this reason the longer the focal range, the more likely it is that the lens will suffer from softness and chromatic aberrations particularly at the long extremity.
 And for the same reason consumer graded superzooms and tele-zooms are more likely to suffer from copy variance.
 But these lenses offer so much convenience.
 They can be a viable (and valuable) all in one solution to recreational photography and travel photography and they save us from endlessly swapping lenses when we’re out and about.
 Providing we set our expectations accordingly.